Zika Threat Is Worse Than Initially Thought, Health Authorities Say

 Many organizations are trying to determine the business implications of the outbreak and how to best mitigate potential risks, balancing insurance and risk management approaches for their global operations or employees who live in or are traveling to the Americas.

-This outbreak marks the first time the Zika virus has appeared in the Western Hemisphere, and it could spread rapidly through densely populated areas, especially those without adequate mosquito-control measures.
+The recent outbreak marks the first time the virus has appeared in the Western Hemisphere, and it could spread rapidly through densely populated areas, especially those without adequate mosquito-control measures.
 The WHO estimates that there could be four million Zika-related cases in the Americas within the next year.

 Causes for Concern